XieLipeng0830/OpenJudge/docs/built_in_graders/format.md

 asyncio.run(main())
 ```

----

-## NgramRepetitionPenaltyGrader
+### NgramRepetitionPenaltyGrader

-Detects and penalizes repetitive patterns in text using N-gram analysis.
-Supports multiple languages and tokenization methods.
+Detects and penalizes repetitive patterns in text using N-gram analysis with support for multiple languages and tokenization methods.
+This grader is essential for quality control of generated text, helping you detect repetitive content, train models to avoid repetition, and evaluate overall text diversity.

-**When to use:**
-- Detecting repetitive content
-- Quality control for generated text
-- Training models to avoid repetition
-- Evaluating text diversity

 **Parameters:**